Initial Practice-Based Professional Preparation Standards for Special Educators

-The Council for Exceptional Children (CEC) released the 2020 Initial Practice-Based Professional Preparation Standards for Special Educators (Initial K-12 Standards)*, which define what a candidate must know and be able to do to begin teaching.
+In July, the Council for Exceptional Children (CEC) released the 2020 Initial Practice-Based Professional Preparation Standards for Special Educators (Initial K-12 Standards)*, which define what a candidate must know and be able to do to begin teaching.

 Special education candidates progress through a series of developmentally sequenced field and clinical experiences for the full range of ages, types and levels of abilities, and collaborative opportunities that are appropriate to the license or roles for which they are preparing.
 These field and clinical experiences are supervised by qualified professionals.

 Standard 1: Engaging in Professional Learning and Practice within Ethical Guidelines

 Candidates practice within ethical and legal guidelines; advocate for improved outcomes for individuals with exceptionalities and their families while considering their social, cultural, and linguistic diversity; and engage in ongoing self-reflection to design and implement professional learning activities.

 |1.1||Candidates practice within ethical guidelines and legal policies and procedures.|

 |1.2||Candidates advocate for improved outcomes for individuals with exceptionalities and their families while addressing the unique needs of those with diverse social, cultural, and linguistic backgrounds.|

 |1.3||Candidates design and implement professional learning activities based on ongoing analysis of student learning; self-reflection; and professional standards, research, and contemporary practices.|

 Standard 2: Understanding and Addressing Each Individual’s Developmental and Learning Needs